5 Face Masks to Try Before You Go Out Tonight

 Fresh’s latest release double-dips in the exfoliation department, with a one-two combo of fruit acids and physical exfoliation courtesy of citrus fruits.
 Meanwhile, it’s still gentle enough to follow up with makeup and not feel like you’re working overtime to cover up extra redness.
 Don’t let the scrub effect scare you—in fact, it most closely resembles marmalade and is not at all grainy.

 This guy is the queen bee of very pricey, very hydrating (and thus, worth it) face masks.
 First of all, it’s French.
 Jaime King and January Jones are fans.
 It promises “Instant Youth,” and that’s more or less what it delivers: bright, plumped-up, insanely soft skin that’s almost too pretty to cover up with makeup, so skip it if you can.
 If your skin is feeling dehydrated, go straight for this stuff—or pair it with one of the more exfoliating masks if you have time.

 Pineapples!
 Gemstones!
 Need we say more?
-All ’gram-friendly ingredients aside, this stuff smells incredible, and gently resurfaces skin with pineapple enzymes and rice powder for light exfoliation (and prettier skin).
-It tingles a tiny bit, but won’t leave you red or irritated—just wash off before 10 minutes.
+All ’gram-friendly ingredients aside, this stuff smells incredible and gently resurfaces skin with pineapple enzymes and rice powder for light exfoliation (and prettier skin).
+It tingles a tiny bit, but won’t leave you red or irritated—just wash it off before 10 minutes.